semanticdatalayer/SML/sml-reference/package.md

 A list of the Git repositories that the current repository can use objects from.

-`packages` supports the following properties:
+`package` supports the following properties:

 - `name`: String, required.
 The name of the repository.
 - `url`: String, required.
 The URL for the repository.